As an Amazon Associate I earn from qualifying purchases. This post may contain affiliate links.

 butter cookies baked on parchment paper

-• When the cookies are completely cool, make the ganache.
-Break the chocolate bar into small pieces and add them to a medium microwave safe bowl with the heavy cream.
+• Make the ganache: Break the chocolate bar into small pieces and add them to a microwave-safe bowl with the heavy cream.
 Microwave for 20 seconds at a time, stirring after each time.
-When the chocolate pieces start to melt, keep stirring until you have a silky, smooth chocolate ganache.
+When the chocolate pieces are mostly melted, keep stirring until you have a silky, smooth chocolate ganache.
 Makes ¾ cup of chocolate ganache.

 chocolate ganache dripping off a spatula into a glass bowl